We are not just a neighborhood organization but a portal to community events, resources, and services.

 Dickman Park is home to “summer of fun,” a six-week festival that is held during the months of June and July – supervised activities for kids, family entertainment, a community picnic, and a movie night.
 There is no charge for summer of fun because STAWNO uses proceeds from the 5K Run/Walk and a grant from the City to pay for the services.
 According to neighbor Michael Rainville, “It’s wonderful to see neighbors meet one another for the first time at Dickman Park and to see kids come together to play and make friendships that will last a lifetime.”

-It is time to lace up those shoes and join us as a runner, walker, or volunteer for the 16th Annual Historic Riverfront 5K Run/Walk.
-The fundraiser is held at Boom Island Park and follows a truly beautiful route along the Mississippi River.
-The run starts at 9 am.
+Watch for an announcement of the 2020 Historic Riverfront 5K Run/Walk.
+The fundraiser is held in early October at Boom Island Park and follows a truly beautiful route along the Mississippi River.
+Proceeds from the fundraiser support local programs including the summer festival at Dickman Park.

 The fundraiser would not be possible without the generous support of our volunteers and donations from our sponsors.
 We have contributed over $100,000 from the fundraiser to help pay for local services including the community picnic.
 Mark your calendar and join us at Boom Island Park.